n6ls0n/learn-opengl-playground/README.md

 - Some people prefer to define the light's position and direction vectors as vec4's instead of vec3's.
 When we define position vectors as a vec4 it is important to set the w component to 1.0 so that the translations and projections are properly applied.
 However, when defining a direction vector as a vec4, we don't want translations to have an effect so then we define the w component as 0.0

+- A **Point Light** is a light source with a given position somewhere in a world that illuminates in all directions, where the light rays fade out over distance.
+Examples are light bulbs and torches.

+- **Attenuation** is the act of reducing the intensity of light over the distance that it travels.
+One way to achieve this is to simply use a linear equation.
+Such an equation would linearly reduce the light intensity over the a distance this making sure that objects at a distance are less bright.
+While this works, it tends to look fake.
+In the real world, a quadratic equation is used that more closely mimics how light actually attenuates.

+- The equation has mulitiple terms each of with it's own constant that is set to certain number based on a number of factors including the distance of the light source from the object

 #### *Multiple lights*

 -